-Increase by 100% means your bid will double in device you select.
+Increase by 100% means your bid will double in the device you select.

 To implement this you need to have some history in your AdWords account.
 You will be able to evaluate which campaigns are performing well and which are not.
 You should be able to know what keywords drive more business to you than others.

-- Group them into ad groups with small number of top performing keywords ( Maxi 15 keywords in an ad group ).
+- Group them into ad groups with a small number of top-performing keywords ( Maxi 15 keywords in an ad group ).